naala89/apiopenstudio_docker_dev/README.md

 * bookdown
 * wiki

-Serve thw phpdoc locally (optional)
+Serve the phpdoc locally (optional)
 -----------------------------------

 Add the following line to ```/etc/hosts```: